Tips and Tricks

-In this section, you'll find miscellaneous program features that don't fit conveniently into other categories, but can help you be more productive with MSO.
+In this section, you'll find discussion of miscellaneous program features that can help you be more productive with MSO.

 Copying and Pasting Filters

 You can copy filters in the following ways:

 - Copy all filters in a channel by selecting its Filters node and pressing Ctrl+Shift+C.